 Based on prison reformer John Howard’s plans for a Model Prison, this was built in 1787 on the site of the old leper hospital.
 The original prison had eight cells, a chapel and day room, but was extended in 1822 to accommodate more prisoners.
 Treadwheels were installed in 1823 to grind corn and provide work for the prisoners.
 When the prison was closed in 1861 unsuccessful attempts were made to steam-drive the treadwheels.
 The Chimney is still standing near the car park.

 Built in 1781, this is the only Georgian Methodist Chapel still in use in East Anglia.

 The Anglican Shrine, established by Fr.
 Alfred Hope Patten in 1931, has continued to be developed with excellent examples of 20th and early 21st century architecture in the modern accommodation blocks, refectory, visitors centre, gardens and chapels.

 The Roman Catholic Church of the Annunciation, built in Friday Market in 2006/2007, is a superb example of a modern eco-friendly church.
 Britain’s first carbon-neutral church, it uses solar panels for electricity and the earth’s heat for heating.
-The Church has a modern Round Tower, and a light and airy interior with a spectacular East Window by designed by Anthony Rossi and crucifix, by Mark Corith.
+The Church has a modern Round Tower, and a light and airy interior, with a spectacular East Window designed by Anthony Rossi and crucifix by Mark Corith.

-Walsingham Farms Shop Complex and Great Walsingham Barns are good examples of how farm buildings no longer suitable for modern agricultural purposes, can be successfully converted for other commercial uses.
+Walsingham Farms Shop and Great Walsingham Barns offer good examples of how farm buildings no longer suitable for modern agricultural purposes, can be successfully converted for other commercial uses.